 Instructions regarding visas will be sent to you once your volunteer application has been accepted.
-The intern must apply for and pay for a voluntary work visa (in February 2013 the cost was NIS 850 for 3 months, including registration, handling and mandatory health insurance).
+The intern must apply for and pay for a voluntary work visa (in October 2015 the cost was NIS 1,000 for the first 3 months, including registration, handling and mandatory health insurance, and then (afterwards) NIS 500 for the next three months).
 The intern should arrange with his or her place of employment in order to take time off work in order to arrange visa renewal.

 An official letter from WAS-NS should be obtained for the purpose of visa applications.